 - A qualifying organization can submit UP TO 5 grant applications.
 Multiple proposals should be ranked in order of funding priorities with #1 highest and #5 lowest in priority.

 - A legally recognized electronic signature (handwritten or electronic) is required on the Application-Grantee Acknowledgement page.
-This is also an agreement the information submitted is accurate.
+This acknowledges the information submitted is accurate, information will be provided upon request and proper acknowledgement will be included as outlined.

 - CFJS does NOT fund core agency salaries or general overhead managed by existing budgeted staff.
 Consideration may be given for the portion of or additional salary funding requirements.